CDC-DNPAO/CDCAnthro/README.md

 cdcanthro(data, age_in_months, weight_kg, height_cm, bmi)

 #### Do NOT put arguments in quotation marks, such as cdcanthro(data, 'age', 'wt', 'ht', 'bmi').
 Instead, use cdcanthro(data, age, wt, ht, bmi).
 Also, note that the sex of the child will be based on your 'sex' variable in the data; don't try to put sex into the function call.
-Also, make sure that your workspace does not have an entry named 'cdc__ref__data' (note the total of 4 underbars).
+Make sure that your workspace does not have an entry named 'cdc__ref__data' (note the total of 4 underbars).

 Arguments: